threefoldtech/home/wiki/v3specs/v3_alpha6.md

 Users would soon be able to** deploy their freemium TF Owncloud solution by signing up for an account on the new TF Owncloud deployer **website using their TFConnect SSO (ThreeFold ID).

+### Seamless TFConnect Integration for Solution Deployments

+on the last release, we have successfully created TFConnect Native SSO backend environments for the following TFPlay solutions: Discourse.
+Mattermost, and Gitea.
+On this release, we will be adding **TFConnect app SSO login** to the frontend, that will allow users to sign in to their deployed Discourse, Mattermost, and Gitea using TFConnect directly and start using the solutions with just few clicks.

 ## Uhuru v1.2 (beta)